anshpayal/ObjectOrientedProgramming/README.md

     - ### Why OOPS?
         - As the size of program increases the readability, maintainbility and bug free nature of program decrease.
         - This was the major problem with C language which relied upon function or procedures.(Hence named as procedural programming language)
-        - Data security is also main concern in C language.
+        - Data security is another main concern in C language.
     - ### Proceducal Oriented Programming
         - The main focus is on function not in flow of data.
         - Function can either use local or global data.